 The Time Traveller (for so it will be convenient to speak of him) was expounding a recondite matter to us.

 I remember having to consult a dictionary with reference to “recondite” and “expounding” – neither of which were words in the canon of a sixteen year old.
 Even so, it’s an odd and off-putting introduction, and much has been made of it elsewhere.
 The American Holt edition has a syntactically simpler introduction.

-All right, the Time Traveller is discussing time with a select group of friends, and he demonstrates a small example model of a time machine (see a picture from the 1960 movie).
+All right, the Time Traveller is discussing time with a select group of friends, and he demonstrates a small example model of a time machine.
 While his friends watch with varying states of credulity, he sends the model into the future.
 He then takes the party to his workshop to view a larger model upon which he intends to go travelling.